-I was part of a team executing our agency's rebranding efforts.
+I was part of a team executing Parallel's (then factor[e]’s) rebranding efforts.
 My focus was brand design.
-The concept of being parallel means that we are aligned with whoever we work with: between ourselves on teams, with our clients, our community and in the ways we contribute to new technology.
+The concept of being parallel means that the team is aligned with whoever they work with: between themselves on teams, with their clients, their community and in the ways they contribute to new technology.

 When considering how to communicate the concept of coming to alignment in a smaller supporting icon, I again wanted to challenge and intrigue the viewer into being a part of our story.
 With the full wordmark, viewers get the benefit of the full word.
 Here, I wanted them to see the wordmark's most essential parts; broken down into syllables, pa-ra-llel = prl, but I added in the last piece of an l to capture the double l sound in the end of the word.